mttesla/https---github.com-mttesla-eStoreLab/README.md

-## How to download and view test task

 ### The first step is to download all the files of this repository.
 After unpack all the files and open them in the editor with the console
 * If you have not used GULP, WEBPACK, and the NPM package manager up to this point, you should download and install [Node.js](https://nodejs.org/en/).
 Download the version recommended for most.